Key takeaways

 Cost can fluctuate depending on the type of therapy you’re seeking.
 Here’s a breakdown of common types of mental health therapy and their average costs.

 • Individual therapy: Also known as individual counseling, this type of therapy involves one-on-one sessions to address emotional, psychological, or behavioral problems.
 How much does individual therapy cost without insurance?
 Depending on the state, the average rate for a solo in-person therapy session can cost between $100–$200, according to 2018 data compiled by SimplePractice.
-The Handbook team’s research in 2024 has found costs for online therapy typically range between $65-250 per session.
+The Handbook team’s research in 2024 has found costs for online therapy typically range between $65 and $250 per session.

 • Couples therapy: This form of psychotherapy involves the participation of both partners in a committed relationship to address relationship issues.
 You can attend couples therapy in person or online.
 According to our review of the best online couples counseling, you can expect to pay $260–$800 per month for virtual couples therapy without insurance, depending on which platform or therapist you choose and how often you attend sessions.